jasonacox/TinyLLM/README.md

 cd TinyLLM
 ```

-## Run Local LLM
+## Run a Local LLM

 To run a local LLM, you will need a server to run inference on the model.
 This project recommends two options: [vLLM](https://github.com/vllm-project/vllm) and [llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
-Both provide a built-in OpenAI API compatible server.
+Both provide a built-in OpenAI API compatible server tha will make it easy for you to integrate with other tools.

 ### Llama-cpp-python Server (Option 1)

-The llama-cpp-python server is simple and runs optimized GGUF models optimized to run on lower VRAM GPUs.
-However, it can only handle one session/prompt at a time.
-The steps below create an instance of llama_cpp.server which serves up an LLM with an OpenAI API compatible interface.
+The llama-cpp-python's OpenAI capatible server is easy to set up and use.
+It runs optimized GGUF models that work well on many consumer grade GPUs with small amounts of VRAM.
+A downside with this server is that it can only handle one session/prompt at a time.
+The steps below outline how to setup and run the server via command line.
+Read the details in [llmserver](./llmserver/) to see how to set it up as a service or docker container on your Linux host.

 ```bash
 # Uninstall any old version of llama-cpp-python